Captain's Log

 Failure

->> Where would you go to see all the phone lines registered to be screened under your account?
+Task: Where would you go to see all the phone lines registered to be screened under your account?

-Users may have interpreted "Phone lines" as contacts in their Safe/Spam lists.
-Though uncertain due to unmoderated testing constraints, stakeholders chose not to relocate Phone Line Details within the IA.
+While we couldn't definitively resolve whether this was a wording issue or a structural problem due to unmoderated testing constraints, stakeholders chose not to relocate Phone Line Details within the IA.

-10 - Mapping key journeys
+10 - Mapping key journeys: bringing clarity to complex flows

 Validation, pt.
 1